 A global history of malaria that traces the natural and social forces that have shaped its spread and made it deadly, while limiting efforts to eliminate it.

-Malaria sickens hundreds of millions of people—and kills one to three million—each year.
+Malaria sickens hundreds of millions of people—and kills nearly a half a million—each year.
 Despite massive efforts to eradicate the disease, it remains a major public health problem in poorer tropical regions.
 But malaria has not always been concentrated in tropical areas.
-How did other regions control malaria and why does the disease still flourish in some parts of the globe?
+How did malaria disappear from other regions, and why does it persist in the tropics?

 Authoritative, fascinating, and eye-opening, this short history of malaria concludes with policy recommendations for improving control strategies and saving lives.